sportsdunia logo

 7. Rawalpindi Cricket Stadium | Rawalpindi | 18,000 Capacity

-Rawalpindi Cricket Stadium is near Pir Meher Ali Shah University and the Rawalpindi Arts Council and has a capacity of around 18,000.
+Rawalpindi Cricket Stadium has a capacity of around 18,000.
 The stadium hosted its maiden international encounter on January 19, 1992, when Sri Lanka played Pakistan in an ODI.
 The stadium held its first Test match in 1993, during Zimbabwe's visit to Pakistan.
 This cricket stadium is considered one of the best in Pakistan and is relatively young in terms of its establishment year.

 It has held about 53 international matches.
-Shoaib Akhtar, the world's fastest bowler and nicknamed the Rawalpindi Express, made his home and international debut at this stadium.
+Shoaib Akhtar, who has bowled the fastest ball in cricket and is nicknamed the Rawalpindi Express, made his home and international debut at this stadium.
 Sachin Tendulkar scored 141 (135) runs on this ground, which remains one of the most iconic and best knocks, due to the kind of bowling attack of the Men in Green.
 This cricket stadium in Pakistan went under construction ahead of the ICC Champions Trophy 2025.

 Capacity18,000